SpeedFox198/AppSecProject/README.md

 **7. stripe** | `pip install stripe`
 **8. Pillow** | `pip install pillow`

-You may install using: `pip3 install -r requirements.txt`
+You may install all using: `pip3 install -r requirements.txt`

 ## Task Allocation